Search Engine Optimization Terminology Explained

 By Wolfgang Jaegel and Gregory Smyth

 Search Engine Optimization (SEO) is becoming increasingly important in online marketing.
-In September 2006, a survey by MarketingSherpa identified Search Engine Optimization as the most cost-effective tool used by marketers in the USA.
+In September 2006, a survey by MarketingSherpa identified SEO as the most cost-effective tool used by marketers in the USA.

-Search Engine Optimization covers a wide range of activities, all of which share a common goal: increasing an organization's online Return on Investment.
-At first glance, the terminology used in Search Engine Optimization can be perplexing.
-What I will try to do in this article is explain the basic terms used, without going too much into the technical nitty-gritty of how Search Engine Optimization is actually done.
+Search Engine Optimization covers a wide range of activities, all of which share a common goal: increasing an organization's online return on investment.
+At first glance, SEO terminology may seem perplexing.
+Here I try to explain some basic SEO terms, without going too much into the technical nitty-gritty of how SEO actually works.

 So, without any further ado, let's get into some definitions.